Don’t Let a Chipped or Broken Tooth

 Not only is a broken tooth inconvenient during the holidays, when there are parties to attend and many dental clinics are operating at limited hours, but also your broken tooth can cause a lot of pain as it affects nerves, supporting tissues, and surrounding blood vessels.

 If left unattended, your broken tooth can lead to a number of unwanted issues such as shifting teeth, bone loss, digestive problems, among others.
+In extreme cases, you may need to see a cosmetic dentist.

 At Country Dental here in Cambridge Ontario, we’ve put together these helpful tips for dealing with a broken tooth, whether it’s cracked, fractured, chipped, or knocked out, and no matter when it may happen.